lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ### General Definition

-A correction is meant as any reading where it is assumed that the scribe/text/witness? corrects a perceived error in his transmitted text.
+A correction is meant as any reading where it is assumed that the witness corrects a perceived error in the transmitted text.

 This is *not* used to represent corrections made by the edition.
-That is reserved for the *conjecture* class (below).
+That is reserved for the [conjecture](#conjecture) class (below).

 ### correction-addition

 #### Definition

 This indicates that a scribe (either the original or a later scribe) has realized that a word or phrase is missing in his text and subsequently added it.
-This be clearly distinguished from `variation-present` above where the editor only means to indicate that a word is present in a witness, but has not been added through a conscious correction.
+This should be clearly distinguished from `variation-present` above where the editor only means to indicate that a word is present in a witness, but has not been added through a conscious correction.

 #### Rules

 1. It **MUST** have `lem`.
 2. The `lem` **MAY** be empty.
-  * You may not want to include the `correction-addition` in the critical text but still indicate that the correction has been made in a witness.
-This is an instance where the correction-addition is also taking on the form parallel to that of a `variation-present`.
+  * In this case, an editor may not want to include the `correction-addition` in the critical text, but still indicate that the correction has been made in a witness.
+This is an instance where the `correction-addition` is also taking on the form parallel to that of a `variation-present`.
-3. The `rdg` **SHOULD** have `@type=correction-addition`.
+3. The `rdg` **SHOULD** have `@type="correction-addition"`.
 4. The `rdg` **MUST** contain an `add` element.
 5. The `rdg` **MUST NOT** contain any content outside of the `add` element.
 5. The `add` **MUST** have a `@place` attribute.